Does your life ever seem like it’s just one long billable hour?

 For most people, a rewarding professional life occurs as one part of mosaic that includes other elements such as the personal, the physical, the creative and the spiritual.
-The single-minded focus that may have served you so well to get you where you are today may not be what you need to live a full, enriching life.
+The single-minded focus that served you so well to get you where you are today as a lawyer may not be what you need to live a full, enriching life.

-As a former practicing lawyer, I have personally experienced many of the unique pressures and stresses that are part and parcel of practicing law.
-I also know that the legal culture has typically viewed questions and doubts, either professional or personal, as a sign of weakness or lack of commitment.
+Having practiced law for ten years, I personally experienced many of the unique pressures and stresses that are part and parcel of practicing law.
+I know that the legal culture has typically viewed questions and doubts, either professional or personal, as a sign of weakness or lack of commitment.
 To survive, most of us had to learn to suppress our feelings, and sometimes even our humanity.

-The consequences of suppressing our concerns can range from simple dissatisfaction to depression, anxiety, substance abuse (alcohol, drugs, etc.), and problems in our personal and family relationships.
+You don’t have to do it alone.
+It’s normal for humans to need help and support, at least on occasion.
+Maybe now is the time to reach out for some support.
+The consequences of ignoring stress can range from simple dissatisfaction to depression, anxiety, substance abuse (alcohol, drugs, etc.), and problems in personal and family relationships.

 Why Can’t Lawyers Relax? – And How They Can, by Karen Caffrey, LPC, JD